AristaSouthwest/Newsletter/docs/index.md

  ![Image Placememt](img/Arista_Logo_copy.png)

-# Arista December Southwest Region Newsletter
+# Arista January Southwest Region Newsletter

-Welcome to the December 2024 newsletter for Arista customers in the U.S. Southwest Region!
+Welcome to the January 2025 newsletter for Arista customers in the U.S. Southwest Region!

 We welcome your feedback on the newsletter.
 If you have any ideas on what you want to see, please reach out to southwest@arista.com.